 “Don’t expect us to go to everybody’s doorstep,” Richard Galanti, Costco’s chief financial officer, told Bloomberg Businessweek.
 “Delivering small quantities of stuff to homes is not free.
 Ultimately, somebody’s got to pay for it.”

-Getting hitched early in life used to be something of a right of passage into adulthood.
+Getting hitched early in life used to be something of a rite of passage into adulthood.
 A full 65% of the Silent Generation married at age 18 to 32.
 Since then, though, Americans have been waiting longer and longer to tie the knot.
 Pew Research found 48% of boomers were married while in that age range, compared to 35% in Gen X. Millennials are bringing up the rear at just 26%.

 Just like with homes, it’s not that today’s youth just hates wedding dresses—far from it.
 Sixty-nine percent of millennials told Pew they would like to marry, but many are waiting until they’re more financially stable before doing so.